-- >> mkdir EX13

 - >> cd EX13

 - >> USPEX -c 13

 - >> USPEX -r

 Meanwhile you have some time to get more details about example EX13.
-In EX13, the structural order is optimized (minimized) with the evolutionary algorithm.
+In EX13, the structural order is optimized (minimized) with the evolutionary algorithm to yield a generalized special quasirandom structure (gSQS).
 Therefore in INPUT.txt the following is set: